 This is the most important criterion.
 This implies assessing the technical soundness as well as the clarity of the narrative and arguments presented.

 Any gap between claims and evidence should be addressed by the authors.
 Often, this will lead reviewers to ask the authors to provide more evidence by running more experiments.
 However, this is not the only way to address such concerns.
 Another is simply for the authors to adjust (reduce) their claims.

 Would some individuals in TMLR's audience be interested in the findings of this paper?

-This is arguably the most subjective criteria, and therefore needs to be treated carefully.
-Generally, a reviewer that is unsure as to whether a submission satisfies this criteria should assume that it does.
+This is arguably the most subjective criterion, and therefore needs to be treated carefully.
+Generally, a reviewer that is unsure as to whether a submission satisfies this criterion should assume that it does.